Housing Supports

 TTY: 1-800-855-1155

-One time payment for low-income renters to assist with the cost of rent.
+One-time payment for low-income renters to assist with the cost of rent.
 You do not need to be receiving any other benefits in order to get this benefit.
-You required to have your 2021 taxes done, and account with Canada Revenue Agency and direct deposit and total rent paid in 2022 and Landlord information.
-You may be eligible for a a tax free, one time payment of $500 if your income and rental amount qualify!
-Also, ODSP qualifies for this Top Up - so phone in to have an agent do the on-phone application for you = so much easier !
+You are required to have your taxes done, and account with Canada Revenue Agency and direct deposit and total rent paid and Landlord information.
+You may be eligible for a tax-free, one-time payment of $500 if your income and rental amount qualify!
+Also, ODSP qualifies for this Top Up - so phone in to have an agent do the on-phone application for you = so much easier!

 281 Wellington St., London, Ont.
 N6B 2L4